jcaip/jcaip.github.io/_posts/2017-01-11-State-of-UCLA.md

       title: Loss Function
 ---

-## About the Project
 This is a personal project that I wanted to start working on.
-It's going to consist of 3/4 parts.
 The general idea is to train an RNN for sentiment analysis and then create a webapp to pull twitter data based on geolocation to see how different parts of the nation are feeling.

 The different parts are as follows:

   + Creating a Machine Learning Model
   + Connecting the model to a small Flask API
   + Creating a frontend to display the data
-  + (Might not do this) Wire up an Edison/RPi to a traffic light so it looks cool

 ### Sentiment Analysis Model
-I also wanted to use this as an opportunity to learn Tensorflow, so that is the framework that I'm using to write the model.
+I also wanted to use this as an opportunity to learn [Tensorflow](https://www.tensorflow.org/), so that is the framework that I'm using to write the model.
 Everything will be in python, and I'll go over most of the code that I wrote.
-You can see the github repo [here]
+You can see the github repo [here](https://github.com/jcaip/twitter_sentiment_analysis).

-First off, we create an object
+First off, we create an object that represents our RNN.

 ```python
 class TextRNN(object):